Innovation: Africa: Drip irrigation

-Funding & costs
+Funding and costs

 Innovation: Africa is a registered 501(c)(3) based in the United States and is funded entirely by private donors.
 Donors include foundations, philanthropies, corporations, and individuals (many bar/bat mitzvah children) as well as schools and communities that have joined together to “adopt” a village.
-A one time donation of $50,000 covers a solar water project which provides clean drinking water to an entire village of up to 10,000 people, or $18,000 to provide electricity, computers and medical equipment for schools, orphanages or medical centers.
+A one time donation of $65,000 covers a solar water project which provides clean drinking water to an entire village of up to 10,000 people, or $20,000 to provide electricity, computers and medical equipment for schools, orphanages or medical centers.
 Salaries and overhead are paid through foundations (grants), separate from funds raised for projects.

 Awards and recognition

 In 2012, Innovation: Africa was granted special consultative status at the United Nations Economic and Social Council (ECOSOC).
 The following year, the organization was awarded the United Nations Innovation Award for its efficient and sustainable Israeli remote monitoring technology.
 In 2019, Innovation: Africa won the Innovative Diplomacy Award from the Abba Eban Institute.
 Uganda’s Prime Minister Ruhakana Rugunda described Innovation: Africa’s work as having been a catalyst in accelerating the relationship between Uganda and Israel.

+In 2023, Sivan Yaari, Founder & CEO of Innovation: Africa presented at the United Nations World Water Day conference.